HaiderNuur/Data-Analyst-Journey/Facebook Courses/Statistics For Marketing/Notes.md

 - Systematic Sampling: used when you receive data in a series; select individuals for a sample at a regular interval
 - Stratified Sampling: makes sure the proportions of the sample are the same as the population; used when it is important to collect data on smaller groups as well as larger ones within a population
 - Cluster Sampling: used when the population is divided into equal subgroups; just need to break your population down into groups and choose a few groups at random.

+### Distributions
+- Distributions helps to better understand customer demographics and how to market them
+- A distribution is created from recorded data and used for the purpose of showing the probability of any possible outcome occuring within your data-set.
+- If you have a high variance, you will have short distribution
+- if you have a small variance, you will have a tall narrow distribution

+Common distributions
+- Normal or Gaussian distribution: shaped like a bell.
+Mean, Median and Mode are the same here.
+- Uniform or rectangular distribution: happens when all elements have an equal chance of happening.
+- Posson Distribution: it will tell you the probability of something happening based on the number of times that something else has happened.
+- Exponential distribution: shape is a sharp curve.

+Data Shape influences
+1. Skew: is when the distribution is leaning one way or the other.
+Positive skew: long tail on positive side, majority of the data will be on the left.
+For negative skew: scenario is opposite
+2. Kurtosis: is the data being pulled up or down.
+Positive kurtosis pulls the distribution up into a tall, narrow shape.
+Negative one flattens the curve out into a low, wide shape.
+3. Transformations: are ways in which you can try to normalize your data or remove  a skew. they can't fix kurtosis at all (look for outliers in such cases).

+There are four common transformations you can try when you have an obvious skew that needs to be corrected for.
+They are:

+- Logarithmic Transformation:  To find the logarithmic transformation for a numeric dataset, apply this formula to every value n in the set: =LOG10(n).
+You can then create a histogram for all these logarithmic values.
+- Cube Root Transformation: The formula for the cube root, in Excel and Google Sheets, is =n^(1/3).
+To find the cube root transformation, apply this cube root formula to every value n in your dataset and create a histogram for all these cube root values.
+- Square Root Transformation: Likewise, the formula for the square root is =SQRT(n).
+To find the square root transformation, apply the square root formula to every value n in your dataset and create a histogram for all these square root values.
+- Square Transformation: Finally, the formula for the square of a number is =n^2.
+To find the square transformation, apply the squaring formula to every value n in your dataset and create a histogram for all these squared values.

+### Variables
+- variables: a measurement or description of an object, person or place.
+- Quantitative variables: sales, costs, revenue, clicks, conversion rate, bounce rate
+- Quantitative variables are of two types: continuous and discrete.
+- continuous var: value is obtained by measuring or calculating, can be whole numbers.
+Ex: customer lifetime value, conversion rate
+- discrete var: value is obtained by counting, ex: no of sales, clicks, subscribers.
+- Independant var: a variable that is controlled or changed in a test
+- Dependent var: a variable that is measured or counted in a test
 -